vadmium/python-altium/format.md

 * TRotateBy90: 0 is default (rightwards)

-Each item in the "FileHeader" stream describes an object.
+Each item in the “FileHeader” stream describes an object.
 The first object is a header object with the following properties:
 * `|HEADER=Protel for Windows - Schematic Capture Binary File Version 5.0`
 * `|WEIGHT=`_integer_: number of remaining objects

-All subsequent objects are indexed starting from zero.
+All subsequent objects are indexed starting from zero, so that the object at index zero is the record directly following the header object.
 The type of these objects is identified by their `|RECORD` properties.

-If a proprterty is given with a value below, that documents the value I have seen used for it
+If a proprterty is given with a value below, that documents that it has only ever been seen with that particular value.

 ## `|RECORD=1` (Schematic Component) ##
 Set up component part.
+Other objects, such as lines, pins, and labels, exist which are “owned” by the component.
-Occurs before any child objects.
+The component object seems to occur before any of these child objects.
 * `|LIBREFERENCE`
 * `|COMPONENTDESCRIPTION`: Optional
 * `|PARTCOUNT=`_integer_: Number of separated parts within component